justAnArthur/slash/modules/backend/README.md

 - `*.controller.ts` denotes a controller file, which is an Elysia plugin (separated for each resource as recommended by [the docs](https://elysiajs.com/essential/plugin.html#plugin))
 - `*.service.ts` will hold any logic, to keep controllers lean
-- `*.schema.ts` file will hold related schema objects and types either inferred or generated from them, will be used in both controller and service files
+- `*.schema.index.ts` file will hold related schema objects and types either inferred or generated from them, will be used in both controller and service files
 - `*.utils.ts` optionally for even more granular logic related to a resource

 ### src/db folder